Main Content

 Cost-effectiveness at scale

 This is where we argue open-source solutions shine.
-Remember, open-source CMS platforms are completely free, so you can choose both the platform and the vendor that works best for your budget.
+Remember, open-source CMS platforms are completely free, so you can choose the best CMS and vendor that works best for your budget.

 On the other hand, proprietary solutions entail vendor lock-in.
 That means even if you get terrible service or your website isn’t performing well, you have no choice but to stick with them because they own both the platform and support.